Bandaras88/AppFactory-Resume-Example/README.md

 ##### Step 6

-Open the styles folder, right-click on the site.less file hover over Web Compiler and click on Re-compile file.
+Open the styles folder, right-click on the site.less file.
+Hover over Web Compiler and click on Re-compile file.
 ![](Documentation/images/img-w32.png)

 ##### Step 7

-To publish your changes to the Azure, go the Solution Explorer tab, right-click on the project and click publish on the context menu that pop-up.
+To publish your changes to the Azure, go the Solution Explorer tab, right-click on the project and click publish on the context menu that pops up.
 ![](Documentation/images/img-w14.png)

 ##### Step 8